ACncpcn/Machine-Learning-Project/README.md

 The general idea is to be able to first detect pitch or chord using a trained model.
 Then the pattern of notes played will be found for a song.
 The final step would be to match the similarity of the pattern of notes to an existing database of songs.

+Papers that have been published by Juan Bello, a professor at NYU Steinhardt, served as starting points on how to quantify musical qualities.
+The musical analysis tools that have been utilized in our program to extract musical features from songs come from the Librosa package.